 WHAT ABOUT KIDS?

-We offer nursery care from 10am until just before communion.
-The nursery is held in the shaded courtyard area just inside the school, weather permitting (rain plan: the gym).
+We offer nursery care from 11:30am until just before communion.
+The nursery is held in the shaded courtyard area just inside the school, weather permitting.

 IS THERE AN OFFERING?

 Each week, we prepare to bring ourselves as an offering to God, just as we are, through an offertory song and prayers just before communion.
-Those who wish to give financially may do so online or by text: read more.
+Those who wish to give financially may do so online (read more) or by placing a financial gift iin the offering basket during the service.

 ARE YOUR SERVICES ACCESSIBLE?

 Yes!
-Both the entrance and the inside of the building are fully accessible.
-We also provide sensory items (pocket crosses, play dough, noise-canceling headphones) in a basket on the welcome table to facilitate worship for those with sensory needs or who simply desire a more embodied worship.
+The building is fully accessible.
+We also provide sensory items (pocket crosses, fidget items, noise-canceling headphones) in a basket on the welcome table to facilitate worship for those with sensory needs or who simply desire a more embodied worship.
 Incarnation has several members with disabilities and we try to facilitate the fullest inclusion possible; please contact us to discuss further.

 WHAT HAPPENS AFTER THE SERVICE?

 Prayer teams are available for private prayer after our in-person service.
-Once a month, we hold an after-service potluck outdoors (weather permitting).
 Everyone is encouraged to linger every week after the service to meet new people and catch up with one another.

 IS THERE AN ONLINE OPTION?